• Skip to main content

 Instructions

-• Cut your beef into 2.5 cm/ 1 inch cubes and place into a bowl.
-Season the cornflour with the salt and pepper and dredge the beef pieces.
+• Cut 450 grams lean boneless shin, stewing or braising beef into 2.5 cm/ 1-inch cubes and place into a bowl.
+Season 1 tbsp cornflour with Shetland sea salt and freshly ground black pepper and dredge the beef pieces.

-• Heat half the oil in a saute pan and sear half the meat, until browned.
+• Heat half of 2 tbsp sunflower oil in a saute pan and sear half the meat, until browned.
 Transfer into a casserole dish.
 Repeat with the remaining oil and meat.

-• Add the tinned tomatoes and cook for another minute, scraping up the browned bits stuck to the bottom of the pan.
-Add the hot beef stock and bring to the boil.
+• Add 400 grams tinned chopped tomatoes and cook for another minute, scraping up the browned bits stuck to the bottom of the pan.
+Add 300 ml good quality beef stock and bring to the boil.
 Simmer for a minute or two to thicken.

 • Pour the tomato sauce over the beef in the casserole dish, pop the lid on and slow cook for 2 to 2.5 hours in the middle of the oven.